mborgerson/wiki-export/wiki/APU.md

 During the [Boot Animation](/wiki/Boot_Animation "wikilink") a different version of DirectSound is used.
 The EP is disabled in this case.
-The data is then send to the ACI AC97 using GP FIFO channel 0 (PCM).
+The data is send to the ACI AC97 using GP FIFO channel 0 (PCM).
 There is no AC3 / SPDIF during the boot animation.

 Related
 -------